defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 # Issues in class hierarchies

 When swizzling methods in class hierarchies, we must take extra care when the method we swizzle is not implemented by the class on which it is swizzled, but is implemented by one of its parents.
-For example, the `-awakeFromNib` method, declared and implemented at the `NSObject` level, is neither implemented by the `UIView` and `UILabel` subclasses.
+For example, the `-awakeFromNib` method, declared and implemented at the `NSObject` level, is neither implemented by the `UIView` nor by the `UILabel` subclasses.
 When calling this method on an instance of any of theses classes, it is therefore the `NSObject` implementation which gets called:

 ![Standard hierarchy](/images/standard_hierarchy.png)